aukilabs/hagall-old/README.md

 #### Upgrading

-We recommend you to change to use `image.pullPolicy: Always` if you use a non-specific version tag like `stable`/`v0`/`v0.4` (configured by changing the `image.tag` value of the Helm chart), or choose to use a specific version tag like `v0.4.33`.
+We recommend you change to use `image.pullPolicy: Always` if you use a non-specific version tag like `stable`/`v0`/`v0.4` (configured by changing the `image.tag` value of the Helm chart) or choose to use a specific version tag like `v0.4.33`.
 Check *Supported tags* or the *Tags* tab on [Docker Hub](https://hub.docker.com/r/aukilabs/hagall) for the tags you can use.

 ### Testing

-After launching Hagall, it's a good idea to take a look at the logs to make sure your server is registered, working and accessible.
+After launching Hagall, it's a good idea to take a look at the logs to make sure your server is registered, working, and accessible.
 There are a few things you can look for:

 * "hagall is successfully registered to hds" should show up in the log
-* `"message":"new client is connected","tags":{"app-key":"0xSMOKE"}}` should show up in the log, these are health checks (also knows as smoke tests) running from the central Hagall Discovery Service (HDS) to test that the server is working
+* `"message":"new client is connected","tags":{"app-key":"0xSMOKE"}}` should show up in the log.
+These are health checks (also known as smoke tests) running from the central Hagall Discovery Service (HDS) to test that the server is working
 * You can also check metrics like `ws_connected_clients`, see more [details](#Metrics) below

 ### Troubleshooting and metrics